sdiehl/wiwinwlh/tutorial.md

 * *Unsafe*  - Unsafe "backdoor" operations

-There have been several large changes to Base over the years which have resulted in breaking changes that means older versions of base are not compatible.
+There have been several large changes to Base over the years which have resulted in breaking changes that means older versions of base are not compatible with newer versions.

 * Monad Applicative Proposal (AMP)
 * MonadFail Proposal (MFP)